3ff3x0r/AI-Governance/project.md

 **What’s something new you want to be able to do?**
 I want to deepen my understanding of AI regulation's complexities and learn how to effectively communicate these challenges to a broader audience.
 By analyzing legislation like SB 1047 and its implications, I aim to become more proficient in advocating for informed and adaptive AI governance.

-### Connecting to Your Project
-This user story aligns closely with your project focus on AI governance and public understanding of AI risks.
-By exploring the implications of SB 1047, you can demonstrate how regulatory frameworks impact public perception and safety, while also emphasizing the importance of ongoing dialogue about AI's evolving capabilities.
-This approach will make your work more cohesive and relevant to your audience's interests in AI regulation.

-Got it!
-To achieve your research goals without interviews, you can rely on online sources like Google, Twitter, forums, academic databases, and media articles.
-Here's how the project could be structured using these tools for a more feasible approach:

 ---

 ### **Decoding Common Memes About AI in California's Legislative Landscape**